Thrilling rides, family attractions and sports fun near Toronto

 Location: 10365 Islington Avenue, Kleinburg

-Outdoor enthusiasts can hike the day away at the Kortright Centre for Conservation, a suburban conservation area with a 9.94 mile (16 kilometre) trail network for hiking and biking.
-The centre offers excellent programs for adults and children on biodiversity, sustainability and environmental conservation, and sells maple syrup products you can take home as a souvenir.
+Outdoor enthusiasts will enjoy this suburban conservation area with a 9.94 mile (16 kilometre) trail network for hiking and biking.
+The centre offers excellent programs for adults and children on biodiversity, sustainability and environmental conservation, and sells maple syrup products.

 Location: 9550 Pine Valley Drive, Woodbridge